The Research Support Organisation at Dalarna University

 External Research Funding

-The Strategic Advisor for External Research Funding coordinates and develops the university-wide work with external research funding, while also providing support to university management, the University Faculty Board, the research profiles, and the university's three schools.
+The Strategic Advisor for External Research Funding coordinates and develops the university-wide work with external research funding, while also providing support to university management, the University Faculty Board, the research, and the university's three schools.

 - monitoring Swedish and European research policy, as well as strategically important questions regarding external research funding;